public-transport/hafas-client/readme.md

 const createClient = require('hafas-client')
 const dbProfile = require('hafas-client/p/db')

-const userAgent = 'link-to-your-project-or-email' // adapt this to your project!
+// Adapt this to your project! createClient() won't work with this string. const userAgent = 'link-to-your-project-or-email'

 // create a client with the Deutsche Bahn profile const client = createClient(dbProfile, userAgent)